Utils API¶

 from stackops.utils.io import read_json, save_json

-from stackops.utils.options import choose_from_options
+from stackops.utils.options_utils.options import choose_from_options

 from stackops.utils.path_core import collapseuser, tmpfile

-from stackops.utils.scheduler import Scheduler, CacheMemory
+from stackops.cluster.scheduler import Scheduler, CacheMemory

 The utilities in this section are intentionally low-level.
 Higher-level session, cluster, and installer flows mostly build on these primitives rather than replacing them.